GraphTune/GraphTune/README.md

 # GraphTune
 ------------

-It is an efficient dependency-aware substrate for high throughput of the distributed concurrent graph processing jobs, and a lightweight runtime system which runs in existing graph processing systems.
+GraphTune is an effective and lightweight runtime system, which can be integrated into existing distributed graph processing systems.
+The user only needs to make a minor extension to existing system via simply inserting a few lightweight APIs provided by GraphTune, and then the system can obtain much higher throughput brought by GraphTune.
+No modification is needed for graph applications.

 # Integrated with existing graph processing systems
 ------------